catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 In most cases, converting between the same architecture provided by different vendors will boot, but note that like CPU generation this may result in software which does not perform to the same level.
-For example, switching between Intel and AMD x86-64 CPUs.
+For example, switching between Intel and AMD x86-64 CPUs is generally low risk for most code but there are still differences that may affect performance.

 Consult the tables above for which vendor and architecture any instance type is.